radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # IANA Considerations

-Upon approval, IANA should update the Reference and the Assignment Notes to radsec in the Service Name and Transport Protocol Port Number Registry:
+Upon approval, IANA should update the Reference and the Assignment Notes to radsec in the Service Name and Transport Protocol Port Number Registry at [https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml):

 For TCP: